isaaceindhoven/GazeHub/docs/gazepublisher.md

 }
 ```

+#### **Custom ErrorHandler**

-**Example 2: Providing a custom errorhandler (this example will POST to Sentry).
-Note that you won't have to wrap the emit code in a try catch block anymore**
+Providing a custom errorhandler (this example will POST to Sentry).
+Note that you won't have to wrap the emit code in a try catch block anymore.

 ```php
 // ExternalLogErrorHandler.php
 use ISAAC\GazePublisher\ErrorHandlers\ErrorHandler;